The Building/Zoning/Planning Department:

 - Enforces the Building, Electrical, Mechanical and Plumbing Codes, including permit issuance, plan reviews and inspections.
-Permits can be obtained from the Building Department through an application process.
-You'll find the forms below.
+Permits can be obtained through the Building Department; the most common forms are available in the box to the right.

 - Serves as Planning Administrator, including inspections for compliance of final approval for new projects; compiles Planning Commission agendas; and site plan review.

 - Administers the Municipal Zoning Ordinance, including zoning compliance, certificates of occupancy and code enforcement on City ordinance violations

 - Serves as staff liaison to the Planning Commission and Zoning Board of Appeals

 Building Permits are required when any structural change or major alteration is made to an existing building or when any new construction is undertaken.
 Normal building maintenance typically does not require a building permit.
 Separate permits for plumbing, mechanical and electrical work are also required when applicable.
 For questions about permitting requirements or to apply for permits please contact the Building Clerk.